CallumRG/lessoncraft.ai/Daily Scrum/Mar 13.md

 ## Mar 13, 2024
 Callum:
-- What did I do yesterday:
+- What did I do yesterday: Implementing Search Page, and UI Improvements
-- What was in my way:
+- What was in my way: N/A
-- What will I do today:
+- What will I do today: Continue on Search functionality  and UI changes, change some database tables, and work on furthering course functionality

 Kaitlyn:
 - What did I do yesterday: Research on how to update on changing password